SFTtech/openage/doc/nyan/engine types.md

 	# WIP3: if WIP2 is not possible: implement an 'Ability' that allows to gather only one resource.
 	# A worker would then need 4 gather abilities added to it's 'abilities' set.
-	# And this would allow to reference

-	# WIP4: how do we reference Animations?
-#	animation : file # one picture that contains all frames or, if a directory,
-	                # contains all frames. # WIP5: naming scheme?
-#	renameMe : file # WIP6: how to read `animation'? describes, where in the big picture `animation' which frames are; whether to potentially mirror them.
-	                # possibilities: 1. $renameMe is a regular file: description of `animation' (syntax?)
-	                # 2. replace `renameMe' by more fields that describe `animation' (ugly imo, but maybe the best way)
-	                # 3. remove `renameMe':
-	                #    if $animation is a directory: look for '$animation/animate.nfo'
-	                #    else: look for "$(basename $animation png)nfo"

 CarryAbility(Ability): # WIP: find a better name?
-	# Used by priests for relicts.
+	# Used by priests for relics and transport ship (both indirectly [animation needed]) and by castles etc. for many types of units.
-	# WIP1: how should this look like? keep it general? can maybe be used by buildings to let units find shelter in them? or by mods for adding new relict-like objects
+	# WIP1: how should this look like? keep it general?
-	# WIP2: can maybe merged with a modified GatherAbility?
+	# WIP3: HUDElement for releasing every contained unit and setting a meeting point needed.
+(But not for priests. -> Check for MovableUnit in allowedUnits?
+	#       or use the alternative below for everything but relics.)

-#	goodMemberName : Portable # what can be collected? make a 'Portable' class and let relict inherit that? could then be also used by resources?
+	allowedUnits : set(UnitTypes) # what can be collected?
+	maxUnits : int
+	maxUnitsize : int # maximum size of each unit.
+If we want this, every movable unit should have a size member declared by a base class. tooDamagedRate : float # percentage of health at which no units can be contained any longer.

-#	maxAmount
+# Alternative:

-	animation : file # what does a priest look like when he's carrying it?
-	                 # WIP: see GatherAbility.animation and nyan question 4 (further down).
+Shelter(Ability):
+	# A 'Unit' which might hold other units.
+Used by Castle, Towncenter, TransporterShip, but not priest.

+	allowedUnits : set(UnitTypes) # what can be collected?
+	maxUnits : int
+	maxUnitsize : int # maximum size of each unit.
+If we want this, every movable unit should have a size member declared by a base class. collapsingRate : float # percentage of health at which no units can be contained any longer.

 AttackAbility(Ability):
 	# Every attack shall inherit from this.